tsharisaravanan/ML-Algorithm-Scratch/README.md

 # ML-Algorithm-Scratch
-Machine Learning Algorithm from the Scratch without SKLearn Library
+Machine Learning Algorithm from the Scratch without using SKLearn Library